 Local recording by your computer means if you or your guests experience issues with your internet connections (drops, disconnections) the quality of the recorded audio and video will not be impacted by those issues.

-Both plans currently record high-quality audio.
-The free Hobbyist plan records MP3 files and the Professional plan records both MP3 files and 16-bit 48k WAV files.
+All plans currently record high-quality audio.
+The free plans record MP3 files and the paid plans record both MP3 files and 16-bit 48k WAV files.

 Local recording also means each participant’s audio and video is backed up in their local browser storage.
 So if a participant experiences an issue with their internet connection while recording, such as a disconnection, what was recorded is safe.